MBACP (reg). UKATA . BA (Hons) PG diploma (Psychotherapy)

 Other areas of counselling I deal with

-I work in a very relational way and relationship/couples issues are an area of specific focus.
+I work in a very relational way and use a combination (integration) of Existential and Transactional Analysis therapies.

-I charge £40 per session and these are 1 hour in length.
+I charge £45 per session and these are 1 hour in length.
+For couples the fee is £60 for 75 mins.

 Concessions available for students and those on low incomes (by agreement).